arturparkhisenko/install-dotfiles-etc/os/os-mac.md

 8. Trackpad, all checkboxes
 9. Change computer's name to 'hydra' XXX in Sharing
 10. Enable Screen Sharing
-11. Turn off energy savings: Battery, Power Adapter: Never
+11. Turn off energy savings: Power Adapter: Never
 12. Turn off screen saver: Never
 13. Disable guest user
-14. Add login items

-  - iTunes
-  - Spectacle
-  - BitTorent Sync
-  - Fantastical
+  - Open System Preferences.
+  - Go to “Users & Groups” and click the unlock icon.
+  - Click on “Guest User”
+  - Uncheck the box for 'Allow guests to log in to this computer'

-15. Login options
+14. Login options
   - Hide buttons
   - Name and password

-16. Accessibility -- Zoom -- Use scroll gesture, smooth: off

 ## Hardware